Under certain circumstances we can provide one of two types of disabled parking bay for Blue Badge holders.

 We will normally only approve a bay where there is a known parking issue.

-The marking of advisory bays can take 12 to 16 weeks.
-A formal mandatory bay can take up to 8 months due to the necessity for a Traffic Regulation Order.
+The marking of advisory bays can take 16 to 20 weeks.
+A formal mandatory bay can take 9 to12 months due to the necessity for a traffic regulation order.

 To apply for a bay phone 0345 155 1004 and we will check your eligibility.